 ‘In other words, how would anyone know they were successful unless they experienced failure as the absence of success?
 Each seemingly wrong turn, or in your case, fall, can lead towards new revelatory vistas in life.’

 ‘Yes, I know many who take that position,’ I said.
-‘In the past, I’ve often wondered if the idea of free will is an illusory belief or, at best, our capacity to experience only what’s naturally inherent.’
+‘Like many of my sceptical colleagues, I’ve wondered if the idea of free will is an illusory belief.’

-‘That sounds strange when you put it that way,’ I said; ‘still, there might be some truth to what you say.
+‘That sounds strange when you put it that way.
 Admittedly, I did have some limiting beliefs about what was possible.’

-‘To change someone’s mind about anything,’ he said, ‘requires making a choice to believe differently.
+‘To change someone’s mind about anything,’ he said, ‘requires a choice to believe differently.
 You remained convinced you needed a rope, even when you didn’t.
-Even if one chooses not to choose differently, would this too not be a choice?’
+If one chooses not to choose differently, would this too not be a choice?’

 ‘That sounds even stranger,’ I said.
 ‘You know, there’s a lot of fancy dancing around this question of free will.
-As you might guess, my department is full of determinists that I don’t argue with.
+As you might guess, my department is full of determinists, but I don’t argue.
 Why bother if that’s their choice… freely, and might I say, willingly determined.
 Ironic, isn’t it?’

 ‘Word plays aside,’ Mo said, ‘there’s some truth to what determinists say about those who choose to remain asleep in a complacent state of unconsciousness.

-‘When one forgets they have a choice, they react as if they have no choice.
-Yet, there’s no freedom in reacting; it’s only by intentionally responding that one can truly act.
-As you know, reacting is not the same thing as acting.
-It’s re-acting, which is what programmed automatons do.
+‘When forgetting they have a choice, they react as if they have no choice.
+Yet, there’s no freedom in reacting; only by intentionally responding can one truly act.
+Reacting is not the same as acting.
+Re-acting is what programmed automatons do.
 On the contrary, souls are imbued with the capacity to respond, and therefore, every soul has the capacity to remain free.’

 ‘Unfortunately, without being aware of this inherent freedom,’ Eli said, ‘it’s easy for humans to fall into a deep slumber, pawns to an upside-down world of fear.
-You’re neither a pawn nor a victim, regardless of what happens, even when it feels that way.
-Unless that’s what you choose to believe.
-Even so, when the decisions you’ve made don’t go well, you’re still free to choose again.
+We’re neither a pawn nor a victim, regardless of what happens, unless that’s what we choose to believe.
+Even so, when decisions don’t go well, we’re still free to choose again.

 ‘In the words of your great physicist, Max Planck,’ Mo said, ‘When you choose to see things differently, the things you see are different.
 That’s because you can choose to see with the eyes of love instead of fear.
 While one’s vision remains illuminated by divine light, nothing is perceived as before in the darkness.’